Surgery obstructions and character varieties: Introduction

 \subsection{Acknowledgments}

 The second author is grateful for support by the SFB ``Higher invariants'' (funded by the Deutsche Forschungsgemeinschaft (DFG)) at the University of Regensburg, and for support by a Heisenberg fellowship of the DFG.
 He is also thankful for hospitality by the FIM at ETH Z\"urich in early 2018 when this work started.
+The authors both thank Duncan McCoy for answering Question~\ref{q:L35} and providing the proof of Proposition~\ref{prop:L35}, and the referees for helpful feedback.